 Addressing these concerns, and at the core of the Government’s response to the Review, is a National Consumer Protection Framework for Online Wagering in Australia (the National Framework).
 The aim of the National Framework is to provide strong and nationally consistent consumer protections for Australians who wager online.

 A key consumer protection measure under the National Framework is the development of an online training module, which will aim to educate employees of Australian-licensed online wagering providers on the responsible provision of online wagering services.
 Although a definitive figure is not available, there are approximately 10,000 staff employed in the online wagering industry in Australia.

 The ten National Framework consumer protection measures include:

 Staff involved in providing online wagering services, or with the capacity to influence the service, will be trained in responsible service of online wagering.
 This will help to reduce harm by creating a culture of responsible gambling within wagering organisations nationally.

 The development of the Unit of Competency CHCFIN005 Provide responsible online wagering services

 has been commissioned to form the basis of this national training for employees of Australian-licensed online wagering services.

-This project is being directed by the Client Services IRC.
+This project was overseen by the Client Services IRC.
 The membership of this IRC is as follows: